Growing Cannabis Indoors

 Your answer may be in one of our articles!
 Here’s what we’ve covered so far

-A question around indoor growing?
+A question about indoor growing?

 Chances are we’ve had the same issues and gone over it!

 If you don’t find what you’re looking for hold tight, we’re updating the site every day with issues we come across.

 What do you need to get your indoor culture started?

 Your marijuana kit must include at the following products:

 - Air Filtration system and fans

 - A Thermostat that also measures humidity levels